DDOF/433Utils/README.md

     });
 ```

-You can find a simplistic example in the `example.ts` file.

 ## Note

 The PIN parameters correspond to those of the WiringPi library.
 The mapping table can be found [here](http://wiringpi.com/wp-content/uploads/2013/03/pins.pdf).